-Environmental quality i indicator Comments Compliance Microbial contaminants Thermotolerant coliforms (TTC) Median TTC concentrations derived from 115 samples collected over the 2017-2018, 2018-2019 and 2019-2020 sampling seasons was at the limit of detection (<10 CFU/100 mL) and les than 14 CFU/100 mL The 90 th percentile was equal to the limit of detection (<10 CFU/100 mL), and less than 21 CFU/100 mL Algal biotoxins Toxic phytoplankton species Toxic phytoplankton species were not recorded in excess of Western Australian Shellfish Quality Guidelines during the 2019-2020 monitoring.
+Environmental quality i ndicator Comments Compliance Microbial contaminants Thermotolerant coliforms (TTC) Median TTC concentrations derived from 120 samples collected over the 2018-2019, 2019-2020 and 2020-2021 sampling seasons was at the limit of detection (<10 CFU/100 mL) and less than 14 CFU/100 mL The 90 th percentile was equal to the limit of detection (<10 CFU/100 mL), and less than the 21 CFU/100 mL criteria Algal biotoxins Toxic phytoplankton species Toxic phytoplankton species were not recorded in excess of Western Australian Shellfish Quality Guidelines during the 2020-2021 monitoring.

-1. Green (■) symbols indicate the Environmental Quality Criteria (EQC) were met; amber (■) and red (■) symbols represent an exceedance of the Environmental Quality Guideline (EQG) or Environmental Quality Standard (EQS), respectively.

-2. TTC results below the analytical detection limit (<10 CFU/mL) were halved (=5 CFU/mL) to calculate median value.
+- 1. Green (■) symbols indicate the Environmental Quality Criteria (EQC) were met; amber (■) and red (■) symbols represent an exceedance of the Environmental Quality Guideline (EQG) or Environmental Quality Standard (EQS), respectively. - 2.
+TTC results below the analytical detection limit (<10 CFU/mL) were halved (=5 CFU/mL) to calculate median value.